Fee Range: C

 Most recently Lisa was the Bureau Chief in Europe during a period of extraordinary turmoil and terror, guiding a team that covered attacks in Paris, Barcelona and London among others.

-It’s been full steam ahead since then featuring moves to The Sun newspaper in Brisbane, Win TV in Townsville and then scoring her first job with the ABC as the North Queensland reporter.
+She worked at The Sun newspaper in Brisbane, Win TV in Townsville and began her career with the ABC as the North Queensland reporter.

 But her empathy and approach to stories of extraordinary grief and trauma has won her praise including her continuing work with the families who lost children during the Sandy Hook school shooting in the US.

-She is a director on the board of the Dart Centre for Journalism and Trauma and is fascinated by the impact that ‘bad news’ can have on both the media covering it and the people at the coal face.
+She was a director on the board of the Dart Centre for Journalism and Trauma, an international organization looking at the impact of trauma on members of the media.

-Lisa can mix the funny with the serious and has MC’s events for Australian embassies in the US and the UK and spoken at various events in those countries.
+Lisa can mix the funny with the serious and has MCï¿½d events for Australian embassies in the US and the UK and is a popular keynote speaker in Australia.